Kalisvar/Sales-Analysis/README.md

 | gross_income            | Gross Income                            | DECIMAL(10, 2) |
 | rating                  | Rating                                  | FLOAT(2, 1)    |

+**METHOD USED:**

+**DATA cleaning :**

+In this initial step, data is inspected to ensure that NULL values and missing values are identified, and data replacement techniques are applied to replace any missing or NULL values.

+- Build the database.
+- Created the table and inserted the csv file into the database table.

+To provide insight into sales in the morning, afternoon, and evening, add a new column called time\_of\_day.
+The question of when most sales are made during the day will be helped by this.

+Create a new column called day\_name that holds the extracted days of the week (Mon, Tue, Wed, Thur, Fri) that the provided transaction occurred on.
+This will provide insight into the busiest day of the week for each branch.

+Create a new column called month\_name that holds the extracted months of the year (Jan, Feb, Mar) on which the specified transaction occurred.
+Identify the month of the year with the most sales and profits.

+**EXPLORATORY DATA ANALYSIS :**

+It is done to answer the business questions and aims of this project.

+**CONCLUSION:**

 **BUSINESS QUESTION :**

 **GENRIC QUESTION:**